tsmatz/minecraft-rl-example/Readme.md

 python3.6 run_agent.py /YOUR_HOME_DIR/minecraft-rl-example/lava_maze_malmo.xml
 ```

+> Note : To load this checkpoint, you should run on **Python 3.6**, because this checkpoint is created on this version.

 If you have your own trained checkpoint, you can also run and trace your own agent as follows.

 ```